 The newly emerged adult flies become sexually active in about two days.
 The adults mate more than once and deposit an average of approximately 500 eggs.
 Development from adult to adult may be completed in about 10 days at 24°C.

 The most important aspect of control is the elimination of food and breeding sites.
 Fermenting food products are the most obvious breeding areas.
-Ca
+Carefully search for an accumulation of rotting fruits or vegetables or other breeding areas and destroy them.
+Opened jars of fruit and vegetables should be kept in the refrigerator.

 The immature stage or larva is considered beneficial, an essential part of the cycle that breaks down waste into water-soluble compounds.
 However, the adult flies can sometimes become numerous enough in the vicinity of breeding areas to be annoying to people.
 Eggs hatch into small pale larvae which are the most resistant life stage, being capable of surviving temperature extremes and habitats often low in oxygen.